mondskiez/ansible_control/README.md

 # Prerequisites

-> Existing Ubuntu Server with a user with sudo privilegdes
-> Create an ssh-key pair thru
+Existing Ubuntu Server with a user with sudo privilegdes Create an ssh-key pair thru
     Windows:
       -
     Linux/MacOS:
-      -
+      - ssh-key
 > Copy over your ssh-key thru
     Windows:
       -